 MBA programs reassess students’ understanding of core business principles before they focus on electives and specializations.
 So, these classes cover topics such as organizational behavior, economics, finance, accounting, management, and decision sciences.
 While these classes may seem basic or even redundant for business undergrads, the speed and volume of work at the graduate level will be much more intense.
 By the second semester of their first year, MBA students are finishing these core classes and starting their specializations and electives.

 Your first semester is also when you will most likely be assigned to a section or cohort.
 Many business schools in the United States are cohort-oriented, which means, as a student, you are assigned to a group with other classmates.
 As a cohort, you progress through the curriculum together, work on group projects together, and eventually finish your degree together.
-Cohorts can be as few as 15 people or much larger.
-At Harvard Business School, students are placed into cohorts of 90.
+Cohorts can be as few as fifteen people or much larger.
+At Harvard Business School, students are placed into cohorts of ninety.

 How important is a summer internship while studying for your MBA?